TUfischl/sizeestimation/generators/README.md

 # generators

-##querygen.jar: Generates (possibly empty) queries over the relations of a database schema.
+##querygen.jar: generates (possibly empty) queries over the relations of a database schema.

 Inputs: